jd-13/WE-Core/README.md

 MONSTRCrossover - A crossover filter made of several MONSTRBand units.
 Uses the MONSTRBand units to provide multiband stereo width control

-Note: The Songbird and MONSTR classes are not yet completed, and so may change frequently
+Note: The Songbird classes are not yet completed, and so may change frequently

 ## Documentation
 Documentation is available at: https://www.whiteelephantaudio.com/doxygen/WECore/html/